$SU(\infty)$ Quantum Gravity and Cosmology: Classical Geometry as an Effective Path in the Hilbert Space

-If we choose another clock with time parameter $t'$, and measured time $T'$, the evolution superoperator changes to $\hat{\lm}'_s$, and in general in (\ref{ineqgen}) the equality is not attained, because both $\Delta T'$ and denominator in (\ref{ineqgen}) that depends on $\hat{\lm}'_s$ (see examples in~\cite{hourisqgr}) change.
-Nonetheless, according to (\ref{separation}) the affine parameter $ds$ only depends on the state and its variation.
-Thus, it remains unchanged, and in general: \be \llangle \sqrt{{\tt g}'_{tt}} \rrangle^2 dT''^2 \geqslant ds^2 \ee This inequality can be changed back to equality by adding a term $-d\fm^2$ to its l.h.s.: \be \llangle \sqrt{{\tt g}'_{tt}} \rrangle^2 dT''^2 - d\fm^2 = ds^2 \ee To understand the nature of $d\fm$ we should remind that for any state $\hvarrho$ the affine variation $ds^2$ is a scalar functional of $\hvarrho$ and $d\hvarrho$, and has the general expression $ds^2 = \sm [\tr (f_1(\hvarrho)f_2(d\hvarrho)]$, where $\sm$, $f_1$ and $f_2$ are some functions.
-A tracing operation on functionals of density operator and its variation is necessary for changing them to a C-numbers.
-Therefore, considering the relationship of density matrices with probability distribution of outcomes of quantum measurements, $ds^2$ presents some sort of statistical averaging.
-For example, in the QSL based on the relative purity~\cite{qmspeedopen} and when Fubini-Study distance is used in (\ref{ineqgen}), at lowest order $ds^2$ has the following form~\cite{hourisqgr}: \be ds^2 = (\tr (\hvarrho d\hvarrho))^2 \ee In these cases $|ds|$ has a clear interpretation as the average variation of state.
-In the context of \sqgr, the state $\hvarrho_\infty$ is characterized by $x \in \Xi$ and the pushback of averaging in (\ref{dsave}) leads to an {\it average or effective} value $X$ for $x$.
-We call $\Xi'$ the space of these average values~\footnote{Notice that both $\hvarrho_\infty$ and its purification $|\psi_{G_\infty}\rangle$ in (\ref{gpurified}) are in superposition of $x \in \Xi$.
-Therefore, in the framework of quantum mechanics average value of $x$ has both mathematical and physical sense.}.
-Considering (\ref{separation}), we can associate a Riemann metric to $\Xi'$ with $s$ as its affine parameter: \be ds^2 = g_{\mu\nu} (X) dX^\mu dX^\nu, \mu,~\nu = 0, \cdots, 3 \ee Reparameterization of $\Xi$, under which observables are invariant is transferred to the space of their expectation values $\Xi'$.
-Therefore, 4 of 10 components of the metric $g_{\mu\nu}(X)$ are arbitrary and we can choose $x$, and thereby $X$ such that (\ref{effmetric}) has the following form: \be ds^2 = g_{00} (X) dT'^2 - g_{ij}(X) dX^i dX^j, \quad \quad g_{00} (X) = \llangle \sqrt{{\tt g}'_{tt}}\rrangle^2 > 0, \quad i,j = 1, 2, 3 \ee In this gauge $X^i$'s are related to parameters $(r, \eta, \zeta)$ or equivalently their Cartesian form $(x^1, x^2, x^3)$.
-In turn, the latter can be associated to the geometry of 2D compact diffeo-surfaces of $\suinf$ representations by subsystems embedded in the 4D space $\Xi$.
-Therefore, $x^i$'s, and thereby their expectation values $X^i$'s are exchangeable, and components $g_{ij} (X), ~ i,j = 1, 2, 3$ of the average metric must have the same sign.
-On the other hand, as in (\ref{separationdf}) $d\fm^2 \geqslant 0$, the metric components in (\ref{effmetric00}) must be positive, that is $g_{ij} (X) > 0$.
-Therefore, signature of the metric $g_{\mu\nu} (X)$ is negative and $\Xi'$ has a Lorentzian (pseudo-Riemannian) geometry.
-In conclusion, the metric (\ref{effmetric}) has geometrical properties of the classical spacetime.
-Moreover, (\ref{dsave}) shows $\Xi'$ and its metric are related to the quantum state of subsystems - the content of the Universe - and its evolution.
-For these reasons, we identify the (1+3) dimensional $\Xi'$ with the perceived classical spacetime.
-In summary, \sqgr~explains the origin of both dimensionality and Lorentzian geometry of the classical spacetime.
+If we choose another clock with time parameter $t'$,\ and measured time $T'$, the evolution superoperator changes to $\hat{{\mathcal L}}'_s$, and, in general, in (\ref{ineqgen}), the equality is not attained, because both $\Delta T'$ and the denominator in (\ref{ineqgen}), which depends on $\hat{{\mathcal L}}'_s$ (see examples in~\cite{hourisqgr}), change.
+Nonetheless, according to (\ref{separation}), the affine parameter $ds$ only depends on the state and its variation.
+Thus, it remains unchanged, and, in general, \be \llangle \sqrt{{\tt g}'_{tt}} \rrangle^2 dT''^2 \geqslant ds^2 \ee This inequality can be changed back to equality by adding a term $-d{\mathcal F}^2$ to its l.h.s.: \be \llangle \sqrt{{\tt g}'_{tt}} \rrangle^2 dT''^2 - d{\mathcal F}^2 = ds^2 \ee To understand the nature of $d{\mathcal F}$, we should remind readers that, for any state $\hvarrho$, the affine variation $ds^2$ is a scalar functional of $\hvarrho$ and $d\hvarrho$.
+Thus, it has the general expression $ds^2 = {\mathcal S} [\tr (f_1(\hvarrho)f_2(d\hvarrho)]$, where ${\mathcal S}$, $f_1$, and $f_2$ are some functions.
+A tracing operation on the functionals of the density operator and its variation is necessary for changing them to C-numbers.
+Therefore, considering the relationship of density matrices with the probability distribution of the outcomes of quantum measurements, $ds^2$ presents some sort of statistical averaging.
+For example, in the QSL based on the relative purity~\cite{qmspeedopen} and when Fubini--Study distance is used in (\ref{ineqgen}), at the lowest order, $ds^2$ has the following form~\cite{hourisqgr,hourisqgrym}: \be ds^2 = (\tr (\hvarrho d\hvarrho))^2 \ee In these cases, $|ds|$ has a clear interpretation as the average variation of state.
+In the context of \sqgr, the state $\hvarrho_\infty$ is characterized by $x \in \Xi$ and the pushback of averaging in (\ref{dsave}) leads to an average or effective value $X$ for $x$.
+We call $\Sigma$ the space of these average/expectation values.
+Notice that both $\hvarrho_\infty$ and its purification $|\psi_{G_\infty}\rangle$ in (\ref{gpurified}) are in a superposition of $x \in \Xi$ parameters.
+Therefore, in the framework of quantum mechanics, the average value of $x$ is both mathematically and physically meaningful.